piyush-bhatt/job-hunt-server/README.md

 # Job Hunt

 Job Hunt is a web application for listing and searching job postings.
 This is the server side code for the same.
+This repository triggers a build on jenkins on every code push.

 [Click Here](https://github.com/piyush-bhatt/job-hunt) to access the client side code.